Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Appendix

 \subsection{Token-Level Distribution Visualizations Across Learning Stages}

 To complement the stage-wise analysis in Section~\ref{subsec:uncertainty-evolution}, Figure~\ref{fig:uncertainty-demo-appendix} visualizes token-level softmax distributions from Llama-3.1-8B across all three ICL stages---syntax-only, exploratory, and consolidation---for a representative initial condition (same as in the main text).
-The syntax-only stage is shown in the bottom panel of Figure~\ref{fig:entropy}; this appendix provides a more comprehensive view by including the later stages as well.
+Figure~\ref{fig:entropy}(c) shows these distributions only at odd spatial positions; this section provides the complete set across all spatial positions.
 Together, these illustrate how the model's predictive uncertainty evolves with increasing context length: initially focused on reproducing surface-level syntax, then entering a phase of high uncertainty as it explores plausible continuations, and ultimately converging to confident predictions that align with the underlying spatiotemporal PDE dynamics.